annayeva/recipe-platform/README.md

 # recipes-platform
-The recipe app that aims to help users having a more rewarding, healthier and exciting time cooking.
+This is a recipe app that aims to help the users with having a more rewarding, healthier and exciting time cooking.